What is the PlugX RAT?

 |Detection Names||Avast (FileRepMalware), BitDefender (Trojan.GenericKD.3613716), ESET-NOD32 (A Variant Of Win32/Korplug.CV), Kaspersky (Backdoor.Win32.Gulpix.xst), Full List (VirusTotal)|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-FireBird, Koadic, BlackNix, Ap0calypse are a few examples of other remote access trojans.
-RATs can have various malicious abilities.
-However, regardless of how they operate, they have but one purpose - to generate revenue for the cyber criminals using them.
-These programs are deemed to be highly dangerous, therefore such infections necessitate immediate removal.
+FireBird, Koadic, BlackNix, and Ap0calypse are some examples of other Remote Access Trojans.
+RATs can have various malicious capabilities, however, regardless of how they operate, they have just one purpose: to generate revenue for the cyber criminals using them.
+These programs are highly dangerous, and therefore such infections necessitate immediate removal.

 How did PlugX infiltrate my computer?